 Fact: U-M is the only public university in the state that covers 100% of demonstrated financial need* of students from Michigan (if you apply by the deadline and accept all of the aid that we offer).

 U-M often costs LESS than smaller, local colleges because it offers generous aid packages.
-In 2018/19, more than $220 million was awarded to in-state students.
+In 2019-2020, more than $282.5 million in grants and scholarships was awarded to undergraduate students.

 *The difference between U-M's total cost of attendance and your expected family contribution (EFC).
 The EFC is determined when you fill out the Free Application for Federal Student Aid (FAFSA) and the CSS Financial Aid Profile.